Fannie Mae Removes Minimum Credit Score Requirement — What This Means for Buyers & Homeowners

 • Lenders stop checking credit entirely

-💔 For Distressed Homeowners: A Critical Opportunity
+💔 For Distressed Homeowners — This Could Be Critical

 If you’ve missed payments or are in default, your credit likely dropped below 620 fast.